- we are anyone between the ages of 7 – 25

 Hi my name is Ashling Foat and I am the Company and Volunteer Manager at Haringey Shed.
-I started as a volunteer for Children’s Theatre and Youth Theatre over 5 years ago and fell in love with Haringey Shed.
+I started as a volunteer for Children’s Theatre and Youth Theatre back in 2010 and fell in love with Haringey Shed.
 After finishing my degree in Drama and Theatre studies I knew it was young people I wanted to work with.

-I have worked in many educational and arts organisations as a teaching assistant and early years drama specialist, both here in the UK and abroad.
-Now as Company and Volunteer Manager I have swapped my puppets and drama games for a clipboard and Blackberry.
+I have worked in many educational and arts organisations, both here in the UK and abroad.
+Now as Company and Volunteer Manager I have swapped my puppets and drama games for a clipboard and mobile phone.
 I consider myself very lucky to work at Haringey Shed and play part in the incredible work we do!